 - Use red cellophane over your flashlight.
 Red light is less obtrusive than traditional white light, and helps to retain your night vision.

 - Turn off lights when not in use.

 Canada is home to some of the best dark-sky destinations in the world.
 Stay overnight under the stars to get the full experience.Go camping in a Dark-Sky Preserve

 International Dark Sky Park

-Waterton Lakes National Park and Glacier National Park in the United States are now recognized by the International Dark-Sky Association (IDA) as a provisional International Dark Sky Park.
+Waterton Lakes National Park and Glacier National Park in the United States are now recognized by the International Dark-Sky Association (IDA) as an International Dark Sky Park.
 Through their commitment to protect and preserve these incredibly dark skies, the two parks together form the first trans-boundary IDA International Dark Sky Park.